 I am asked all the time by homeschooling parents what to do when their child isn’t making significant progress with reading.
 I so get this.
 For years I struggled with teaching reading because my kids just weren’t catching on.
-Because of that I switched curricula frequently.
+Because of that I switched reading curriculum frequently.

 I no longer switch reading curricula because now I know what works for teaching kids with dyslexia to read.
 Although progress can be slow at times, I have peace because I know that what I am using is research-based and effective.

-Here are 4 things that you need to think about when you feel that your child isn’t making signifigant progress or that your reading curriculum isn’t working:
+Here are 4 things that you need to think about when you feel that your child isn’t making significant progress or that your reading curriculum isn’t working: